Machine learning in healthcare: use cases, examples & algorithms

 Disease outbreak prediction

 Nowadays, satellites can collect massive data volumes, including real-time and historical data.
-Machine learning algorithms help aggregate this data and predict potential disease outbreaks.
+Predictive analytics tools help aggregate this data and forecast potential disease outbreaks.
 One example is predicting malaria outbreaks by analyzing monthly rainfall, temperature, and similar parameters.
 This can be particularly relevant in third-world countries that lack medical infrastructure and the necessary education to combat those diseases.
 Knowing about such critical outbreaks upfront, governments can take precautions in order to minimize the negative impact and save lives.

 Example: ProMED reporting disease outbreaks online